haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

 - Easy to get up and running (with environment replicated etc)

 ## Docker Containers
-- Create our own containers using docker
+- Create own containers using docker
-- Can create our own containers and package it so that it is deployed in Kubernetes cluster
+- Can create own containers and package it so that it is deployed in Kubernetes cluster
 - Download docker: https://hub.docker.com/editions/community/docker-ce-desktop-windows or Docker toolbox https://docs.docker.com/toolbox/toolbox_install_windows/
 - docker-compose.yaml contains instructions on how to create the container
 - Use command to create containers using the docker-compose file: ``docker-compose up -d``